ccb012100/crafting-interpreters/README.md

 ║    Grammar notation    ║   Code representation                    ║░
 ╠━━━━━━━━━━━━━━━━━━━━━━━━╬━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━╣░
-║    Terminal            ║   Code to match and consume a token      ║░ ║    Non-terminal        ║   Call to that rule’s function           ║░ ║    |                   ║   if or switch statement                 ║░
+║    Terminal            ║   Code to match and consume a token      ║░ ║    Non-terminal        ║   Call to that rule's function           ║░ ║    |                   ║   if or switch statement                 ║░
 ║    * or +              ║   while or for loop                      ║░
 ║    ?                   ║   if statement                           ║░